ECHOEProject/echoe/doc/documentation.md

 						like _Jewish_ (but not _Christian_ or _Pharisee_), family
 						names and geographic cognomens (_Pilate_, _Magdalene_,
 						_Iscariot_, _Nazarene_).
-Because Old English will sooner refer to _the land of the English_ than to a strictly geographical _England_, phrases like _engla land_ are doubly tagged with the first word a demonym and the full phrase a place name (cf. `<placeName>`{.xml} below).
+Because Old English will sooner refer to "the land of the English" than to a strictly geographical "England," phrases like _engla land_ are doubly tagged with the first word a demonym and the full phrase a place name (cf. `<placeName>`{.xml} below).